-> The secretion of melatonin depends on the amount of daylight.
+The secretion of melatonin depends on the amount of daylight.
 The less light, the more melatonin is released by the pineal gland to help us prepare for the night.
 It lowers the body temperature, slows down all metabolic activity and brings relaxation.
-During the sleep, melatonin helps our body to restore and refresh its powers.
+During sleep, melatonin helps our body to restore and refresh its powers.

-> Unfortunately, our modern life does not assist in the healthy running of the circadian rhythms.
+Unfortunately, our modern life does not assist in the healthy running of the circadian rhythms.
 Prolonged exposure to artificial lights (TVs, laptops, smartphones, etc.) has a negative impact on melatonin release leading to different sleep disorders.
 The secretion of melatonin is also disrupted by jet lag, shift work, aging, and stress.

 The vast majority of people having sleep issues decide to take synthetic melatonin as a dietary supplement or drug.
 Although it does resolve problems in the short-term, synthetic melatonin may have some severe side effects in long-term use.
 For example, it may cause drug addiction and decrease the level of natural melatonin in the body.
 Other symptoms may include dizziness, headache, nausea and/or agitation.